ajcollins04/SkillsUSA1-Projects/README.md

 # SkillsUSA1-Projects
-First two programs required to be written in one hour for the Prosser SkillsUSA competition.
+These are my takes on the first two programs required to be written in one hour for the Prosser SkillsUSA competition.
+These programs led to me qualifying for state.